openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is RECOMMENDED that the Credential Issuer uses [@OpenID4VP] to dynamically request presentation of additional Credentials.
 From a protocol perspective, the Credential Issuer then acts as a verifier and sends a presentation request to the Wallet.
 The Client SHOULD have these Credentials obtained prior to starting a transaction with this Credential Issuer.

-To enable dynamic callbacks of the Credential Issuer to the end-user's Wallet, the Wallet MAY provide additional parameters `Wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.
+To enable dynamic callbacks of the Credential Issuer to the end-user's Wallet, the Wallet MAY provide additional parameters `wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.

 For non-normative examples of request and response, see section 11.6 in [@OpenID4VP].

-Note to the editors: need to sort out Credential Issuer's client_id with Wallet and potentially add example with `Wallet_issuer` and `user_hint`
+Note to the editors: need to sort out Credential Issuer's client_id with Wallet and potentially add example with `wallet_issuer` and `user_hint`

 ## Successful Authorization Response